digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/02-quickstart-app-business-case.rst

 Business case
 -------------

-The Canton Quickstart contains an example application providing both a demonstration of a Canton application targeted at production; and, a way of exercising the supporting developer scaffolding provided by the bootstrap.
+The Canton Quickstart contains an example application that provides both a demonstration of a Canton application targeted at production, and a way of exercising the supporting developer scaffolding provided by the bootstrap.